Tag:

 Academic Integrity Office Tips for Students: Programming and Writing Code

+Don’t feel like reading?
+Listen to a podcast discussion instead.
 Just like writing a short story, a how-to guide or even a poem, originality is important when writing code for your class assignments.
-In most Fulton Schools courses, the code you write must be your own original code that reflects your understanding of the assignment.
-When struggling with an assignment, it can be tempting to…
+In most Fulton Schools courses, the code you write must be your own original code that reflects your understanding of the assignment….

 Academic Integrity Office Tips for Students: Examinations

+Don’t feel like reading?
+Listen to a podcast discussion instead.
 No matter how much you prepare, it is inevitable that you will feel a bit more stressed than usual when preparing to take a mid-term or final exam.
-While some stress can be beneficial, you need to work toward minimizing high levels of stress that will have a negative impact on your performance, and on…
+While some stress can be beneficial, you need to work toward minimizing high levels of stress that…

 Academic Integrity Office Tips for Students: Group Projects

+Don’t feel like reading?
+Listen to a podcast discussion instead.
 Group projects can be a fun and challenging way to learn new material and complete a shared assignment.
 However, it’s never fun being in a group that gets flagged for plagiarism.
-Here are a few ideas for ways to approach a group project and avoid academic integrity issues.
-For more information, check out the Academic Integrity…
+Here are a few ideas for ways to approach a group project and avoid…

 Academic Integrity Office Tips for Students: Shortcuts

+Don’t feel like reading?
+Listen to a podcast discussion instead.
 When times start to get tough during the semester, it is important to remind yourself that there are no shortcuts to success.
 It takes dedication and commitment to study hard every day to learn your course material.
-When we allow ourselves to take shortcuts, we only set ourselves up for even more challenges in the…
+When we allow ourselves to take shortcuts, we…

 Academic Integrity Office Tips for Students: Procrastination

+Don’t feel like reading?
+Listen to a podcast discussion instead.
 Procrastination is one of the leading causes of academic integrity violations in the Ira A. Fulton Schools of Engineering.
 When you put things off and don’t properly plan ahead, you run the risk of getting into a very high-stress situation.
-High-stress situations leave us vulnerable and often result in the student rationalizing a bad decision…
+High-stress situations leave us vulnerable…